tommikaikkonen/redux-orm-proptypes/README.md

 Person.modelName = 'Person';
 ```

 The mixin adds a layer of logic on top of the Model static method `create` and the instance method `update`.
 When calling `create`, if you have defined `defaultProps`, it'll merge the defaults with the props you passed in.
 Then, if you've defined `Model.propTypes`, it'll validate the props.
-An error will be thrown if a prop is found to be invalid.
 The final props (that may have been merged with defaults) will be passed to the `create` method on the superclass you passed the mixin function.

 When you call the `modelInstance.update(attrObj)` instance method, the keys in `attrObj` will be checked against the corresponding `propTypes`, if they exist.